SteelCompendium/data-sdk-npm/src/__tests__/data/statblock/sc-md/goblin_battleborn.md

 ##### Cunning

-**Effect:** The battleborn doesn’t provoke opportunity attacks from enemies by moving.
+The battleborn doesn’t provoke opportunity attacks from enemies by moving.
 Whenever the battleborn is adjacent to an enemy and willingly moves to a space no longer adjacent to that enemy, the battleborn can make an opportunity attack against them as a triggered action.

 ---